How to Read This Handbook

 Physician-scientist

-You need translation between bench AI and clinical decision-making.
-Read Variant Effect Prediction for ACMG/AMP framework integration, Clinical Trial AI for regulatory framing, and Translational Evidence and Failure Modes.
-Protein Structure Prediction is relevant if your work touches drug design; Single-Cell Foundation Models is relevant if your work uses single-cell data.
+Physician-scientists can use Variant Effect Prediction for interpretation-framework integration, Clinical Trial AI for regulatory framing, and Translational Evidence and Failure Modes.
+Protein Structure Prediction and Single-Cell Foundation Models provide the relevant discovery context for drug-design or single-cell work.

 Synthetic biologist